 Once your orientation is completed, you will provide invaluable support to the education centres and over-crowded schools through your work on your assigned placement.
 Through this work you will help students grow and improve their future opportunities, and provide the extra educational attention the students need.

-Your daily activities will include assisting local English teachers with the curriculum, providing support for extracurricular activities, and playing sports with the children in local school or community facilities.
+Your daily activities will include assisting local English teachers with the curriculum, one to one teaching with students, providing support for extracurricular activities,and playing sports with the children in a local school.
 At the end of the day you will have time to plan for the following day, and to spend time relaxing with your fellow volunteers.

-Your support and presence is key to the continued operation of educational facilities in which you will teach as many have few English teachers.
-You will teach English at a conversational level in schools and community centres, as well as sports, basic computer skills, and team working.
+Your support and presence is key to the continued operation of educational facilities in which you will teach struggling students.
+You will teach subject such as English, Maths, Science and grammar in schools and community centres, as well helping with sports, basic computer skills, and team skills.

 Raising cultural awareness and assisting in community-based conservation programs, are all ways in which you will serve as a community role model, promoting respect for Nepal’s heritage and environment, helping the children to develop into responsible citizens.

-Our goal is to transfer new skills and develop a foundation to improve lives by providing enthusiastic volunteers to support the education centres in Nepal.
+Our goal is to transfer new skills and develop a foundation to improve lives by providing enthusiastic volunteers to support the education centers in Nepal.

 How this project makes a difference: